mpomarlan/ease_ph_rosws/README.md

 Now start up Unity and load the `src/ease_ph_pr2_scenes` directory as a project.
 Use `File > Open Scene` and select the `nodding` scene.

-If all works, you unity should now be able to play the scene and you should see a robot nodding its head, controlled by ROS!
+If all works, your unity should now be able to play the scene and you should see a robot nodding its head, controlled by ROS!